History of Wendy Williams in Timeline

 Is the Bitch Dead, Or What?: The Ritz Harper Chronicles Book 2

-July 14, 2008: Debut of The Wendy Williams Show
+July 14, 2008: The Wendy Williams Show debut

 Loading Video...

-2008: Syndication in Multiple Markets
+2008: Syndication in multiple markets

-2008: The Wendy Williams Show Debut
+2008: The Wendy Williams Show began

-In 2008, Wendy Williams began hosting "The Wendy Williams Show", a nationally syndicated television talk show.
+In 2008, Wendy Williams began hosting 'The Wendy Williams Show', a nationally syndicated television talk show.

 Loading Video...